fastforwardlabs/mdff06report/src/02-background.md

 kind of theory about how it works.
 The problems can be fixed, and the theory narrows down the possibilities for improvements.
-This means experiments are driven by hypotheses rather than trial and error, which makes improvements quicker.footnote:[This difficulty continues to plague deep learning.
+This means experiments are driven by hypotheses rather than trial and error, which makes improvements quicker.^[This difficulty continues to plague deep learning.
 The models are hard to interpret, which means the field lacks theory, and thus improvements are made through a mixture of trial and error and intuition.
 See
 <<long_term>>.]

-A striking example of debugging is given in the paper introducing Local Interpretable Model-agnostic Explanations (LIME),footnote:[Ribeiro, Singh, and Guestrin (2016), link:https://arxiv.org/abs/1602.04938["'Why Should I Trust You?': Explaining the Predictions of Any Classifier."]] the black-box interpretability technique we use in this report's prototype (<<prototype>>).
+A striking example of debugging is given in the paper introducing Local Interpretable Model-agnostic Explanations (LIME),^[Ribeiro, Singh, and Guestrin (2016), ["'Why Should I Trust
+You?': Explaining the Predictions of Any Classifier."](https://arxiv.org/abs/1602.04938)] the black-box interpretability technique we use in this report's prototype (<<prototype>>).
 In that paper, the authors describe a convolutional neural network image classification model able to distinguish between images of wolves and Husky